Fahleh/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown -R vincent:staff .: Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff _hello: Changes the owner and the group owner of _hello to vincent and staff respectively. chown -R --from=guillaume betty hello: Changes the owner of the file hello to betty only if it is owned by the user guillaume. telnet towel.blinkinglights.nl: Plays StarWars IV episode in the terminal.
+chown -R vincent:staff .: Changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff _hello: Changes the owner and the group owner of _hello to vincent and staff respectively. chown -R --from=guillaume betty hello: Changes the owner of the file hello to betty only if it is owned by the user guillaume. telnet towel.blinkenlights.nl: Plays StarWars IV episode in the terminal.